Aerial shot of a vineyard and house in autumn, showcasing colorful foliage and rows of vines.

 Actionable Tips for Legacy Planners

-- Consider setting up automatic processes to help fund trusts or other legacy structures, so that wealth is protected and distributed according to your wishes.
+• Set up automatic processes for funding trusts or other vehicles, so that assets are protected and distributed according to plan.

 Challenges and Considerations